-A positive first job experience can be a big self-esteem booster for teens with learning and attention issues.
+positive first job experience can be a big self-esteem booster for teens with learning and thinking differences.
 If your child is gearing up for his first job or vocational training, you can do a lot to prepare him for success.
 Encourage him to follow these steps to smooth the transition.

 Practice the commute.